wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 As when running locally, the command should output a URL.
 You can use this URL in Postman to send a request to the function (don't forget to send the JSON object, as before!).

-Now that you have your Azure Function setup, you can have a look at the resources you have created in the Azure Portal, by logging into https://portal.azure.com/ and selecting 'All Resources' from the menu in the top left corner.
+Now that you have your Azure Function setup, you can have a look at the resources you have created in the Azure Portal by selecting your resource group.

 ### Step 3 - Load testing Azure Function